F.C. Paços de Ferreira

-Futebol Clube Paços de Ferreira ([ˈpasuʒ ðɨ fɨˈʁɐjɾɐ]) is a Portuguese football club based in Paços de Ferreira, Porto district.
-Founded in 1950, the club competes in the Primeira Liga, holding home games at the 9,077-seater Estádio da Mata Real, a municipal stadium where the team has been based since 1973.
+Futebol Clube Paços de Ferreira ([ˈpasuʒ ðɨ fɨˈʁɐjɾɐ]) is a Portuguese professional football club based in Paços de Ferreira, district of Porto.
+Founded in 1950, the club competes in the Liga Portugal 2, holding home games at the 9,076 seat Estádio Capital do Móvel, a municipal stadium where the team has been based since 1973.
 The club's colours are yellow and green.
+The club is owned 100% by its members ("sócios").

 They have won four Segunda Liga titles (now Liga Portugal 2), and in 2007 they qualified for the UEFA Cup for the first time.
 In the 2012–13 Primeira Liga, the team finished third and qualified for the 2013–14 UEFA Champions League play-offs for the first time in their history.
 They were also runners-up of the 2008–09 Taça de Portugal, the 2009 Supertaça Cândido de Oliveira and the 2010–11 Taça da Liga.

 History

 Early history

 The origin of the club dates back to the 1930s, when it was named Sport Club Pacense.
 They played for two decades without any official recognition until they entered the lower divisions in 1950, under the name Futebol Clube Vasco da Gama.
 The club then changed their kit colours to the current ones and renamed themselves Futebol Clube Paços de Ferreira.

 Their first match under the current name came on 19 November 1950, beating Lousada 2–1.
 Agostinho Alves was the first goal scorer in the history of the Pacenses.
 The club then played in Portugal's third regional division until the 1956–57 season, where they were crowned champions.
 The club crest was created in 1961–62, and was used ever since.

 The club was relegated and then promoted again and supporters hit the streets of the city on 17 June 1973 when they defeated Perosinho 3–0.
 One year later, they won the Terceira Divisão on 14 June 1974, after defeating Estrela de Portalegre.
 The hero of the match was the goalscorer Mascarenhas.